PascalBourdier/puppet-arptables/README.md

 It configures direct routing on RedHat using arptables_jf.

-With its default settings this module will overwrite '/etc/rc.d/rc.local'.
-Set 'manage_ip_alias' to false to prevent this.
+With its default settings this module will overwrite `/etc/rc.d/rc.local`.
+Set `manage_ip_alias` to false to prevent this.

 ##Parameters